Engee documentation

 Sensor=antenna, # задание антенного элемента

 This completes the configuration of the radar system.
-In the following sections we will define other objects such as the target and the environment that are needed for the simulation.
-Then we will simulate the signal return and perform range determination from the simulated signal.
+In the following sections, we will define other objects, such as the target and the environment, that are necessary for modeling.
+Then we will simulate the return of the signal and perform a range determination based on the simulated signal.

-To test our radar's ability to detect targets, we must first define targets.
-Assume that there are 3 stationary, non-fluctuating targets in space.
-Their positions and radar cross sections are given below.
+To test our radar's ability to detect targets, we must first identify the targets.
+Let's assume that there are 3 stationary, non-fluctuating targets in space.
+Their positions and radar cross-sections are shown below.

 In [ ]: